 Sterling 'trying' to justify selection after England winner against Croatia extends unbeaten Wembley record

-Raheem Sterling says that he remains only "trying" to justify his international selection after nabbing the matchwinner in England's Euro 2020 opener against Croatia, in a 1-0 triumph at Wembley Stadium.
+Raheem Sterling says that he remains only "trying" to justify his international selection after scoring the winner in England's Euro 2020 opener against Croatia, in a 1-0 triumph to extend his unbeaten record at Wembley Stadium.

-The Manchester City forward has arguably struggled to find form at domestic level over the past season, but continued to repay Gareth Southgate's faith in his talents after firing the Three Lions to victory in their Group D clash against their old World Cup vanquishers.
+The Manchester City forward has arguably struggled to find form at domestic level over the past season, but continued to repay Gareth Southgate's faith in his talents after firing the Three Lions to victory in their Group D clash.

 It marked Sterling's first goal in a major tournament at the fourth time of asking, having failed to deliver at Brazil 2014, France 2016 and Russia 2018, and speaking after the full-time whistle, the winger acknowledged that while his club exploits may be lacking, he remains firmly dedicated to delivering on the biggest stages for his country.